 During the interim suspension, the student will be denied access to university housing and/or to the campus (including classes) and/or all other University activities or privileges for which the student might otherwise be eligible.
 The interim suspension shall extend only until such time as a determination can be completed and other sanctions (if any) imposed.

-Suspension: The student is involuntarily separated from the University without the privilege of returning until a time specified by the Student Care Team. (*Updated language as of Fall 2018)
+Administrative Withdrawal: The student is required to withdraw from the University without the privilege of returning until a time specified by the Student Care Team.

-Dismissal: The student is permanently separated from the University with a notation of the reasons for the dismissal in his/her file. (*Updated language as of Fall 2018)
+Expulsion: The student is permanently separated from the University with a notation of the reasons for the termination in his/her file.
+No refunds are made and the student will suffer the academic consequences of his/her actions.

 Students violating Community Standards or University Policies towards the end of their graduating semester may face different sanctions given the timing of their violation.
 Depending on the severity of the violation and the discretion of the Student Care Team, students may be permitted to finish their studies and graduate from Biola University yet be prohibited from participating in graduation weekend activities, which may include the Commencement Ceremony.
 Any incomplete sanctions may result in a hold on the student’s academic account.